 At Sudley Junior School, reading is a whole school priority and we value the impact it has on children's lives.
 In the planning of our reading curriculum, we give equal priority to all aspects of reading development, not just comprehension.
 We focus on fluency as a step between phonics and comprehension, background knowledge and vocabulary development in equal proportions.
 We base what we do on cognitive research into how people learn to read.

-Each half term, every class reads a common novel.
-These novels are usually a little beyond the grasp of the children and are lengthy, in order to develop children’s resilience and stamina.
+Each half term, every class reads a novel.
+These books are usually a little beyond the grasp of the children and are lengthy, in order to develop children’s vocabulary, resilience and stamina.
 Guided reading sessions are based around these, as are curriculum English lessons when appropriate.
 The books are carefully selected and are recognised for their quality and appropriateness to children of that age group.
 They are sometimes related to the wider curriculum and sometimes contemporary, addressing some of the real issues facing children today.
 The books are often read by the teacher to the children to model fluency and pace and often focus on close scrutiny of vocabulary and EGPS taught that week.
-Throughout the school year, children will read a variety of non-fiction texts on subjects from the curriculum and beyond, which helps to further develop their subject-specific vocabulary, in context.
-Teaching knowledge is teaching reading.

 Nothing fosters a love of reading like setting aside a period of time each day to enjoy a brilliant book.
 As parents, sharing a book with your child and helping them grow as readers and is one of the most powerful things that you can do to help your child at school.

-We encourage parents to return these books and home readers daily as they will sometimes be used in lessons.
+We encourage parents to return their home readers daily as they will sometimes be used in lessons.
 These books can be changed as quickly as the book is finished.